aosabook/500lines/dagoba/chapter.md

 }
 ```

 First we find both vertices the edge connects, then reject the edge if it's missing either vertex.
 We'll use a helper function to log an error on rejection.
 All errors flow through this helper function, so we can override its behavior on a per-application basis. [footnote: A fancy version might allow onError handlers to be registered, so the host application could link in its own callbacks without overwriting the helper.
-A fancier fancy version might allow per-graph error callbacks in addition to the global ones.]
+A fancier fancy version might allow per-graph error callbacks in addition to the per-application ones.]

 ```javascript
 Dagoba.error = function(msg) {